 - the right to be provided with the information

-These new access rights may only be overridden by exemptions in the Act.
+These access rights may only be overridden by exemptions in the Act.

-Some records used to be closed for periods longer than 30 years.
-There were various reasons for this extended closure.
-Some records contain distressing personal information about people and events.
-Others include information whose release could damage national security or international relations, or the information may have been supplied subject to certain confidential undertakings.
-The release of other types of information may be barred under legislation.
-Records that were closed for extended periods for reasons like this before the FOI Act came into force in January 2005, remain closed only where an exemption in the FOI Act applies.
+Most records transferred by 20 years are ‘open’ for public access.
+Some records however are transferred ‘closed’, meaning subject to FOI exemptions.
+There are various reasons for this.
+Some contain sensitive or distressing personal information about people and events.
+Others include information that could damage national security or international relations if released, or the information may have been supplied subject to certain confidential undertakings.
+The release of other types of information may be barred under other legislation.
+Records that were closed for extended periods before the FOI Act came into force in January 2005, remain closed only where an exemption applies.

 Are records not held by The National Archives available?

-FOI has not directly altered the way in which records are selected for permanent preservation or for alternative disposal.
-Most records are still transferred to The National Archives or other Places of Deposit after the second review process, that is, after they are 15 years old.
-Most of the records transferred after January 2005 are open; those which are closed have only been closed under an exemption in the FOI Act.
+FOI has not directly altered the way in which records are selected for permanent preservation or disposal.
+Selected records are still transferred to The National Archives or other Places of Deposit by the time they reach 20 years.
+Most of the records transferred after January 2005 are open; others may be closed under an exemption in the FOI Act.

 Some records are ‘retained’ by government departments.
-Retention means that a department requests the right to keep back from transfer a record that is over 30 years old.
-The approval to retain is given by the Secretary of State for Culture, Media and Sport, and normally lasts for five years, after which time a new request must be made.
-It is usually granted on the basis of a continuing administrative need by the department, for example, maps and plans of mineworkings which are still with the Coal Authority.
+Retention means that a department requests the right to hold back from transfer a record that is over 20 years old.
+The approval to retain records is given by the Secretary of State, and lasts for a designated period, usually up to 10 years, after which time a new request must be made.
+Retention is considered in relation to a specific set of criteria, such as continuing administrative to access original maps and plans of mines as they are used to inform modern urban planning and construction.

 Who agrees what should be retained?

-The Secretary of State for Culture, Media and Sport has to approve all applications to retain a record after the usual 20 year period defined in the Public Records Act.
-Departmental record officers make such requests, which are assessed in the first instance by members of The National Archives’ information management department.
-The requests are then considered by the Advisory Council on National Records and Archives, which is chaired by the Master of the Rolls, and composed of MPs, academics, researchers and archivists.
-The Advisory Council scrutinises the applications, and those it agrees with are passed to the Secretary of State for Culture, Media and Sport for final approval.
+The Secretary of State can grant approval to retain records that have reached 20 years.
+DROs within government departments are ordinarily responsible for making applications to retain records, which are assessed in the first instance by The National Archives.
+The requests are then considered by the Advisory Council on National Records and Archives, which is chaired by the Master of the Rolls, and composed of academics, researchers, archivists, former officials and MPs.
+The Advisory Council scrutinises the applications, and those it agrees are passed to the Secretary of State to request final approval.